-- (a) the project is within the area identified by a community revitalization plan (CRP); - (b) the project is in a Qualified Census Tract or the CRP is primarily focused on an existing residential neighborhood; - (c) the project is consistent with and contributes to the CRP; and - (d) meets one of the following sets of criteria- - (i) the CRP was officially adopted by a local government after January 1, 1998, there is a specific timetable and funding commitment; and some of the progress or improvement described in the CRP is visibly evident, - (ii) the activities described in the CRP are well underway, with at least some having been completed, or - (iii) the proposed project includes a Community Service Facility.
+- (a) the project is within the geographic area identified by a community revitalization plan (CRP); - (b) the project is in a Qualified Census Tract or the CRP is primarily focused on an existing residential neighborhood; - (c) completion of the project would contribute to one or more of the goal(s) stated in the CRP; and - (d) the CRP either (i) was officially adopted or amended by a local government between January 1, 2002 and the preliminary application deadline or (ii) is actively underway.

+Only documents or information included in the officially adopted CRP will be considered in evaluating the criteria in this subsection.
 The CRP must be included with the preliminary application to be eligible for points in this subsection.